ntma23/gamezone_revenue/README.md

 ## Data Structure

 Game Zone’s database structure, as seen below, consists of 2 tables: orders and regions, with a total row count of 21,685 records.
+Each observation in "orders" represents one product ordered in a quantity of one.
 ![order_id (1)](https://github.com/user-attachments/assets/bf640081-170b-45b3-b541-c0368d3d044a)